Dwaipayan001/Dwaipayan001/README.md

 # 👋 Hi, I’m Dwaipayan Bandyopadhyay
 ### 👀 I’m interested in Machine Learning, AI, Data Science, Data Analysis etc.
 ### 🌱 I’m currently pursuing B.Tech in Computer Science and Engineering.
-### 📫 You can reach me via linkedIn - https://www.linkedin.com/in/dbandyopadhyay2001/
+### 📫 You can reach me via LinkedIn - https://www.linkedin.com/in/dbandyopadhyay2001/
 ## I am a Technical Content Writer at @GeeksforGeeks.
 You can find all my published articles listed below.